Zolmeister/promiz/README.md

     return testPromise(99)
 }).then(function(ninetyNine){
-    // The inner promise was resolved asyncronouslu, and its value passed in
+    // The inner promise was resolved asynchronously, and its value passed in
     // If you've ever used the async library, it's akin to a waterfall
     // Finally, one last mind bending trick